|Movie Title/Year and Brief Scene Description|

 Children of the Corn (1984)

-In this 1977 Stephen King short story tale that was adapted for the screen, children in the isolated and deserted farmland town of Gatlin, Nebraska were slaughtering all of the adult townspeople in the name of a demonic God dubbed "He Who Walks Behind the Rows" - in order to produce a prosperous corn harvest.
+In this 1977 Stephen King short story tale that was adapted for the screen, children in the isolated and deserted farmland (fictional) town of Gatlin, Nebraska were slaughtering all of the adult townspeople in the name of a demonic God dubbed "He Who Walks Behind the Rows" - in order to produce a prosperous corn harvest.
 The creepy story was told by a young boy in the town, a narrator named Job (Robby Kiger).
+It played on the fears of disobedient, out-of-control, monstrous children preying on all adults and running their own society.

 The film opened with the coffee shop massacre of Gatlin adults after Sunday worship services in the local Baptist church.
 Some of the patrons were poisoned by the coffee, and others were hacked by a meat-cleaver.